As ironic as it sounds, companies can be crushed by their own growth. Quick growth is what every businessman craves for his/her business.

 Matching Receivables and Payables

 You can overcome a major chunk of the financial stresses of quick-growth by matching your receivables and payables.
-To manage your receivables, begin by bolstering your credit check processes for customers.
+To manage your receivables, begin by bolstering your credit check processes for customers, according to a post on Cash Ninja.
 Make your payment terms clear, and uniform.
 Think of better collection methods than basic dunning letters.
 For customer accounts whose credit limits can’t be ‘shrunk’ without causing fire, reduce the collection times.

 You can then start looking for leeway with your payables also.
 Consider reworking your vendor contracts to get more time to pay your dues.
 Check whether your finance department is totally using the credit limits and payment time frames your company is offered with.
 Also, you could look to join a purchasing group to get better rates on office supplies.